 But here is the kicker:

-It will open the clipboard on the left side of the window and you can paste values from there.
+It will open the clipboard on the left side and you can paste values from there.

-- Press Ctrl + 1 and you will get the “Format Cell" dialog box.
+- Press Ctrl + 1 and you will get the “Format Cell” dialogue box.

 - Under the number tab, select custom.

-- In type input bar, enter the following formatting.
+- In the input bar, enter the following formatting.

 ● General;● General;● General;● General